Back to Immigration

 Skilled Migrant Visa Points Calculator

 NZ Skilled Migrant Category points calculator (INZ 6-point system).
-Score age, qualifications, work experience, NZ job offer, partner factors.
+Check your qualification, occupational registration, income and NZ work experience against the 6-point threshold.
 Free.

 By Konstantin IakovlevPublished 28 March 2026Last reviewed